AlexVictorr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creates an empty file called hello.
 5-execute adds execute permission to the owner of the file hello in the current working directory.
 6-multiple_permissions adds execute permission to the owner of the file hello in the current working directory.
-7-everybody adds execute permission to the owner of the file hello in the cuurent working directory.
+7-everybody adds execute permission to the owner of the file hello in the cuurent working directory present.